 Literary Criticism

 The analysis of Shakespeare

 The literary histories of Courthope, Gosse and Saintsbury, written in the closing years of the nineteenth century, exemplify two markedly different approaches to the genre that draw on the opposing techniques of schol- arship and criticism.
-Such differences are also apparent in early twentieth- century studies of Shakespeare, which can be used to illustrate the… Continue reading The analysis of Shakespeare
+Such differences are also apparent in early twentieth- century studies of Shakespeare, which can be used to illustrate the ambivalent attitudes of certain early professors of English towards recent developments in academic methodology.
+This … Read the rest

+Literary Criticism